AdobeDocs/workfront.fr-FR/help/quicksilver/workfront-fusion/apps-and-their-modules/adobe-journey-optimizer-modules.md

 product-previous: workfront-fusion
 product-area: workfront-integrations
 navigation-topic: apps-and-their-modules
 title: Modules Adobe Journey Optimizer
 description: Dans un [!DNL Adobe Workfront Fusion] , vous pouvez automatiser les workflows qui utilisent [!DNL Adobe Journey Optimizer], ainsi que de la connecter à plusieurs applications et services tiers.
 author: Becky
 feature: Workfront Fusion
 exl-id: 2c1aea46-edbf-42a3-a6e9-f8aea042a48d
+hide: true
+hidefromtoc: true
-source-git-commit: 50078aec71a4173a67c386ae5a8a4b5ba6cf3ade
+source-git-commit: ec23659dc85b77c61ef5575e3605d0cf396c4e1a
 workflow-type: tm+mt
-source-wordcount: '1602'
+source-wordcount: '30'
-ht-degree: 0%
+ht-degree: 13%

 ---

 # [!DNL Adobe Journey Optimizer] Modules

+>[!IMPORTANT]
+>
+>Ce connecteur a été abandonné.

 <!--
-Becky: pull from main, add to TOCs, then push to merge.
--->

-Dans un [!DNL Adobe Workfront Fusion] , vous pouvez automatiser les workflows qui utilisent [!DNL Adobe Journey Optimizer], ainsi que de la connecter à plusieurs applications et services tiers. [!DNL Adobe Journey Optimizer] Les modules vous permettent de créer, lire, mettre à jour ou supprimer des enregistrements, ou d’effectuer un appel API personnalisé à la fonction [!DNL Adobe Journey Optimizer] API.
+In an [!DNL Adobe Workfront Fusion] scenario, you can automate workflows that use [!DNL Adobe Journey Optimizer], as well as connect it to multiple third-party applications and services. [!DNL Adobe Journey Optimizer] modules allow you to create, read, update, or delete records, or perform a custom API call to the [!DNL Adobe Journey Optimizer] API.

-Si vous avez besoin d’instructions sur la création d’un scénario, voir [Création d’un scénario](../../workfront-fusion/scenarios/create-a-scenario.md).
+If you need instructions on creating a scenario, see [Create a scenario](../../workfront-fusion/scenarios/create-a-scenario.md).

-Pour plus d’informations sur les modules, voir [Modules dans [!DNL Adobe Workfront Fusion]](../../workfront-fusion/modules/modules.md).
+For information about modules, see [Modules in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/modules/modules.md).

-## Exigences d’accès
+## Access requirements

-Vous devez disposer des accès suivants pour utiliser les fonctionnalités de cet article :
+You must have the following access to use the functionality in this article:

 <table>
   <col/>